Shua-cyber/Linux-Fundamentals-Notes/cheatsheet.md

 - Use `man <command>` to view manual pages (e.g., `man ls`)
 - `>` overwrites output to a file, while `>>` appends
 - Combine commands with pipes `|` (e.g., `ls -l | grep ".txt"`)
-- The -R flag is used to remove directories and all their contents.
+- The "-R" flag mean recursive and will apply to said directory and all its contents.
+- We can also add to kill tasks:
+  `SIGTERM` - Kill the process, but allow it to do some cleanup tasks beforehand `SIGKILL` - Kill the process - doesn't do any cleanup after the fact `SIGSTOP` - Stop/suspend a process
+- A resource to generate crontabs: https://crontab-generator.org/
+- Edit Crontabs with `crontab -e`
 - Always use `sudo` carefully!

 ---